 There are currently 176 schools offering over 260 Career and Technical Education courses to students in grades 5-8 in our Montana schools.
 The most offered course is in career exploration.
-Montana does not allocate Perkins's funding for middle school programs this year's Rural Reserve Grant will be to encourage pathway work for the middle grades.
+Montana does

 Schools could use the funds to help: